TeamSolenopsis/Cordyceps/cordyceps/docs/design.rst

    figure 2: Overview of the virtual structure manager

 The robot is running a MQTT to ROS bridge.
-This bridge is respon
+This bridge is responsible for turning the ROS messages into MQTT messages and the otherway around.